This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with a Director.

 Reading List (due Week 2)

 Students will develop an extensive reading list of primary texts, secondary studies (including book-length works, essays in collections, and articles in journals), and other related writings germane to the research project.
 This will be created within the first two weeks of the semester, as the student’s goal is to read all or most of the works on the list during the term.
+Perhaps 20 primary sources (including poems, short stories, screenplays, novels, autobiographical material, etc.), 10 book-length secondary studies, and 10 scholarly articles/chapters might be a good basic formula for the number of works included.

 Literature Reviews (due Weeks 3, 6, 9, and 12)

-In consultation with their adviser, students will identify which four of the book-length secondary studies are most important to the topic of the thesis.
-Other works may be substituted at the adviser’s discretion instead of scholarly monographs, depending on the topic.
+In consultation with their Director, students will identify which four of the book-length secondary studies are most important to the topic of the thesis.
+Other works may be substituted at the Director’s discretion instead of scholarly monographs, depending on the topic.
 The student will write a 3- to 5-page literature review on each of these four works (due at three-week intervals), surveying the content, quality, and relevance of the book to the topic of the thesis.

 Annotated Bibliography (due Week 12)